 Intellectual Foundation of Jamaica

-An independent, educational charitable organization who’s primary purpose is to empower students and influence the growth of high quality education in the most underserved sections of Jamaica’s secondary education system.
+An independent, educational charitable organization whose primary purpose is to empower students and influence the growth of high-quality education in the most underserved sections of Jamaica’s secondary education system.

 Address: IFOJ, P.O.
 Box 1104, Attleboro, MA 02703